Here are the different forms of music in Singapore:

-Since people of this ethnicity make a significant population of the country, their music is also quite famous.
+1. ChineseSince people of this ethnicity make a significant population, Chinese music is very famous in Singapore.
 Some people speak different dialects and therefore have different musical traditions even among the Chinese community.
 This is quite evident in the various forms of opera and various opera troupes which usually perform during festivals.
 The Singapore Chinese Orchestra was the first professional Chinese Orchestra in Singapore and it, therefore, enjoys unique stardom.
-But now one can find several amateur and professional orchestras across the country, especially in Colleges and University.
+One can find several amateur and professional orchestras across the country, especially in Colleges and University.
 The instruments used in the orchestra are gongs, flutes, trumpets, drums and fiddles.

-The orchestra is seen as a method for the people of this community to stay connected to each and their roots.
+The orchestra is seen as a method for the people of the Chinese community to stay connected to each and their roots.
 Chinese pop artists and those who practice contemporary Chinese forms such as xinyao also have some fan following in Singapore.
 Institutions such as City Chinese Orchestra and Chinese Music Academy are helping people learn more about Chinese music in Singapore.

-The Malay population in Indonesia enjoys a diverse range of Malay music of Singapore.
+2. MalayThe Malay population in Indonesia enjoys a diverse range of Malay music in Singapore.
 The traditional use of percussion forms such as Hadrah and Kompang.
 The Malay music is generally inspired by the music of neighbouring countries such as Indonesia, Thailand and Malaysia.
 Styles, namely Dondang, Sayang and Keroncong, enjoy the most popular among the Singaporean Malays.
 Among the forms of the vocal tradition such as ghazal, dikir and Barat have a lot of audiences here.
 The Javanese Gamelan, a form of the orchestra which uses several percussion instruments such as drums and metallophones, is widely practised in the Malay community of Singapore.
 Bangsawan, a form which is popularly known as the Malay opera in Singapore, has been attracting huge crowds of late.

-3. IndianThe south Indian dance and music forms have had much effect here.
+3. IndianThe south Indian dance and music forms have had much effect on the music scene of Singapore.
 Forms such as Bharatnatyam fused with Malay or Chinese styles are popularly practised.
 Bhajan and Carnatic forms of Indian music are also famous in Indonesia.
 Due to the presence of Sikh communities, Bhangra was sung in Gurudwaras.
 It was usually a vocal performance accompanied by a Sitara or Harmonium.
 There are several institutions which will train you in Indian Classical music.
 Bhangra was sometimes infused with bass and other European elements which garnered it much popularity.
-The music from the Indian film industry also has a lot of recipients in Singapore.
+The music from the Indian film industry also has a lot of listeners in Singapore.

-An ethnic group which had descended from Chinese, they were among the early settlers in Indonesia.
+4. PeranakanAn ethnic group which had descended from Chinese, Peranakan were among the early settlers in Indonesia.
 Having intermarried with Malays, they have thoroughly imbibed the Malay culture.
 Peranakan folk music of Singapore infused with English lyrics is one of the most popular genres among the Indonesian audience.
 In this genre-mixing up of two different genres of music has been gaining much popularity.
 Dick Lee, a famous composer in this genre has mixed contemporary music with Malay music traditions for a number of his songs.

-Modern-day Indonesian music owes much of its present form to western classical music.
+5. Western Classical MusicModern-day Indonesian music of Singapore owes much of its present form to western classical music.
 The genre mainly mixed western classical with some other form such as Chinese or Malay.
 Therefore several songs combine English lyrics while using Chinese or Malay instruments.
 During the colonial period, western music performers from abroad were brought to play for European settlers and in European hotels.

 Singapore Symphony OrchestraA western classical music ensemble, Singapore Symphony Orchestra is considered to be a landmark in the Singaporean music industry.
 Many of the performances given by this group have gained international acclaim like the.
 A 41 member orchestra is performed for the first time in January 1979 at the Singapore Conference Hall, but since 2003 it has been performing in the magnificent Esplanade a hall which could seat 2,000 people.

 Contemporary Music of SingaporeAfter World War II ended pop culture such as rock music has also become quite popular in the island nation.
 The audience of pop music was an active community which bonded and stood up together through music.
 K-pop and punk rock also has a huge fan following in Singapore.

 6. Pop Yeh YehA genre which mixed British pop with Malay tunes has emerged in Singapore in the 1960and is known as Pop Yeh Yeh.
 The Yeh-Yeh in the name is inspired by the British pop band's refrain Yeah Yeah Yeah.
 The genre enjoyed unprecedented popularity for a decade but then started declining rapidly by 1972 it was all but faded in the past.
 In the 1960s this genre had gained so much popularity that singers from Malaysia and Indonesia came to record in Singapore, which had become a hub of recording companies.
 El Dorado, The Vigilantes and The Wandy Five were some of the popular artists of this genre.

 7. Metal and RockThe country has had a love-hate relationship with this genre of music of Singapore.
 It has produced talents such as Wormrot, Marijannah and Rudra which enjoy international acclaim.
 But recently the concert of the Swedish metal band was cancelled hours before the performance on a religious basis.

 Indie rock played an influential role on the rock bands in the 1990's such as Concave Scream, Humpback Oak and Livonia.
 Recently punk rock and grindcore.

-Singaporean Jazz has a huge fan following in and around Singapore.
+8. JazzSingaporean Jazz has a huge fan following in and around Singapore.
 When Jazz had come to Singapore, it was mostly played by Caucasian and Filipino musicians.
 It was only in the 1980s when the government was promoting the arts that the Jazz scene benefitted from that and became a massive hit among the locals as well.

 9. Hip HopHip Hop in Singapore is synonymous to the name of the local band The Lion City Hardcore who took the genre to new heights in the country.
 They used common languages of the country in their songs to establish a connection with their audience.
 Other famous rappers, such as Shigga Shay and Inch Chua, also use the same technique.

 Music Festivals and Concerts in SingaporeSingapore is famous for some of the best festivals in Southeast Asia.
 The crowd here is quite diverse and lively and of late has been indulging themselves in a lot of international singers.

-Several international bands and singers who will be performing in Singapore.
+1. ConcertsSeveral international bands and singers who will be performing in Singapore.
 It is ready to host performers such as Shawn Mendes, Jesse McCartney and Yaeji will be performing this year.
 Shawn Mendes will be playing on 4 October 2019 in Kallang International Stadium.
 While the teen romance singer Jesse McCartney will be in Raffles Place on July 14th 2019.
 Yaeji, the New York-based electronic artist will be performing in Kilo Lounge on July 17 2019.

 The Zoukout and It’s the Ship are some of the new pop culture music festivals of Singapore which the whole world looks forward to.

-This festival is held on a cruise and is a fantastic three day, two nights packed with EDM performances.
+3. It's the ShipThis festival is held on a cruise and is a fantastic three day, two nights packed with EDM performances.
 In 2019 it will be held from 13th to 14th November, the line for this year has not been released yet.
 Last year's lineup included Vini Vici, Cash Cash, Paul Van Dyk, Sander Van Doorn and Showtek and many more fantastic EDM artists.

 The crowds for this one are huge, last year the turnout was over 3000 people, so if you are a person who does not like crowded places, you might want to sit this one out.
 The dates of 2019 for this mega music festivals have not been released, but the venue will remain the same as always on the Siloso Beach, Sentosa.